 Past performance is not a guarantee or a reliable indicator of future results.
 All investments contain risk and may lose value.
-Investing in the bond market is subject to certain risks, including market, interest rate, issuer, credit and inflation risk.
-There is no guarantee that these investment strategies will work under all market conditions or are suitable for all investors and each investor should evaluate their ability to invest long-term, especially during periods of downturn in the market.
-Investors should consult their investment professional prior to making an investment decision.
+Investing in the bond market is subject to certain risks, including market, interest rate, issuer, credit and inflation risk; investments may be worth more or less than the original cost when redeemed.
+There is no guarantee that these investment strategies will work under all market conditions or are suitable for all investors and each investor should evaluate their ability to invest long-term, especially during periods of downturn in the market

 This website is intended solely for persons in Australia who are wholesale clients as defined in sections 761G and 761GA of the Corporations Act.
 We only provide financial services to wholesale clients in accordance with our Australian financial services licence.
 This website is not intended for persons in any country other than Australia.
 We do not invite applications for, offer or sell products or services to persons or in countries or jurisdictions where such invitation, offer or sale would be unlawful.
 Copyright ©2014 PIMCO Australia Pty Ltd. All rights reserved.

 Are you sure you would like to leave?